 in Tasmania.
 Running my own race and having always been strong and fiercely independent.

-After painting mostly realism in watercolour for nearly 30years and using trays of water with desert red and orange colour for soils, with faultless clear powder blue for skies, eucalyptus green for the scantily leafed white gums in the Western Australian outback.
+After painting mostly realism in watercolour for nearly 30years and using trays of water with desert red and orange colousr for soils, with faultless clear powder blue for skies, eucalyptus green for the scantily leafed white gums in the Western Australian outback.

 It was now my time to paint beautiful green bushes and heavily leafed trees and lots of little crooked weatherboard houses with red rooves, broken down fences, and old dented 44 gallon drums.
 In the paddocks, can sometimes be found Hills hoist clothes lines and silly little chooks and fat sheep, lots of sheep and birds and of course my Jelly Bean Trees.